ForeverPs/Robust-Classification/README.md

 - run `train.py`

 ## Validation
-- Done.
-1k images in testing set are labeled for validation
+- 1k images in testing set are labeled for validation

 ## Boost Scheme
 - Somehow forbidden to use.